-Click here for Chemical Use Checklist
+Click here for Chemical Use Guidelines

 The OSC must choose the best method from the available response tools in any incident.
 The physical recovery and removal of oil is the preferred cleanup technique.
 Under certain conditions, however, chemical agents can be an effective tool.
 If chemical use is considered, the guidelines below are intended to aid the OSC in making a decision.

-US EPA has compiled the NCP Product Schedule, a list of dispersants and other chemicals which the OSC and/or PRP may consider for use during a spill emergency.
+EPA has compiled the NCP Product Schedule, a list of dispersants and other chemicals which the OSC and/or PRP may consider for use during a spill emergency.
 The Product Schedule does not authorize or pre- approve use of any of the listed products.
 Use of dispersants or other oil emulsifiers is not pre-approved anywhere in Region 5 and is not likely to be allowed because of the limited dilution available in fresh waters, the use of freshwaters as a water supply, the limited toxicology information available for dispersants in fresh water, and the limited information available as to fresh water effectiveness of dispersants.
 The OSC may not authorize use of a product that is not listed on the Product Schedule.

 The use of

 - surface collecting agents